Wage and Hour Division (WHD), Department of Labor (DOL).

 to “support focusing on section 3(d) as determining joint employer status.”

-Section 791.2(a)(1) states that “four factors are relevant to the determination” of whether the other employer is a joint employer in the vertical joint employment situation.
+Section 791.2(a)(1) of the Joint Employer Rule stated that “four factors are relevant to the determination” of whether the other employer is a joint employer in the vertical joint employment situation.

 The Joint Employer Rule stated that its four-factor test was “derived from” Bonnette.